 OSHA Compliance made easy with the experts at American Medical Compliance!

-OSHA compliance is mandated by law.
-American Medical Compliance offers complete OSHA compliance services custom tailored to the individual needs of your facility and staff.
-Our goal is to protect your office from OSHA related issues and complaints while ensuring all staff are protected at all times in the safest work environment possible.
+Occupational Safety and Health Administration (OSHA) compliance is mandated by law.
+American Medical Compliance offers complete OSHA compliance services custom-tailored to the individual needs of your facility and staff.
+Our goal is to protect your office from OSHA related issues and complaints while ensuring all staff is protected at all times in the safest work environment possible.

 What sets American Medical Compliance apart is that we offer individually tailored high quality compliance services that ensure not only total compliance on every level, but also continuing support in case any issues arise.
 We’re your full service medical compliance provider!

 OSHA compliance can be tricky primarily because of the frequent changes in legislation.
 We stay on top of ever-changing laws, so you don’t have to.
 Regulations have been stepped up through oversight and education campaigns relating to needlesticks and other sharps-related injuries.
 We work with you to fully understand and comply with the Needlestick Safety and Prevention Acts passed in November 2000.